cloudfoundry-attic/bosh-lite/README.md

 ##### EC2 Classic or VPC

 The default mode provisions the BOSH-lite VM in EC2 classic.
-If you set the `BOSH_LITE_SUBNET_ID` environment variable, vagrant will provision the bosh-lite VM in that subnet in whichever VPC it lives.
+If you set the `BOSH_LITE_SUBNET_ID` environment variable, vagrant will provision the BOSH Lite VM in that subnet in whichever VPC it lives.

 When deploying to a VPC, the security group must be specified as an ID of the form `sg-abcd1234`, as opposed to a name like `default`.